FDio/csit/docs/report/introduction/test_scenarios_overview.rst

    client (DUT2) scenario using DMM framework and Linux kernel TCP/IP stack.

-All CSIT test results listed in this report are sourced and auto- generated from :abbr:`RF (Robot Framework)` :file:`output.xml` files resulting from :abbr:`LF (Linux Foundation)` FD.io Jenkins jobs executed against |vpp-release| release artifacts.
-References are provided to the original FD.io Jenkins job results.
-Additional references are provided to the :abbr:`RF (Robot Framework)` result files that got archived in FD.io Nexus online storage system.
+All CSIT test data included in this report is auto- generated from :abbr:`RF (Robot Framework)` :file:`output.xml` files produced by :abbr:`LF (Linux Foundation)` FD.io Jenkins jobs executed against |vpp-release| artifacts.
+References are provided to the original FD.io Jenkins job results and all archived source files.

 FD.io CSIT system is developed using two main coding platforms: :abbr:`RF (Robot Framework)` and Python2.7. |csit-release| source code for the executed test